 Biological systems are complex with thousands of cellular components and are dynamic in nature.
 Our lab is excited about exploring and understanding the inner workings of complex biological systems and evolution of such systems.
 We are also interested in applying our understanding for betterment of human health.
 One of the aspects we are interested in is the evolution of drug resistance.
-Drug resistance is a major crisis worldwide with emergence of human pathogens that are resistant to multiple drugs (e.g., multidrug resistant S. aureus, TB).
-Drug resistance has also been observed in cancer.
+Drug resistance is a major crisis worldwide with emergence of human pathogens that are resistant to multiple drugs.
+In addition, drug resistance has also been observed in cancer.
 One of our major goals is to understand the cellular processes that generate resistance in great detail from a systems-level perspective.
 Such an understanding can help us design better treatment strategies and can help minimize resistance evolution.
 A second interest of the lab is to understand the causes of phenotypic heterogeneity in isogenic populations.
 Genetically identical cells in a cell population, be it a microbial or cancer cell population, in identical environment often exhibit a wide variety of phenotypes.
-An example of such heterogeneity is the presence of a small number of persister cells in a microbial population.
 Our goal is to elucidate the molecular mechanisms underlying such phenotypic heterogeneity.
-A third goal of the lab is to connect phenotypic heterogeneity with long-term evolution of cellular phenotypes – e.g., how phenotypic variations present in a microbial population can influence long-term evolution of drug resistance.
-In addition, we are generally excited about understanding the inner workings of complex biological systems and evolution of such systems.

 Our work is highly interdisciplinary in nature.
 In addition to basic microbiology and molecular biology techniques, we use FACS, fluorescence microscopy, Next Generation Sequencing, computational techniques and mathematical modelling to address our research questions.

 Open positions: I am looking for talented and motivated Postdocs and PhD students in both experimental and computational domains.
 Applicants with a background in Biological Sciences, Bioinformatics, Physics, Mathematics, Computer Science, or Mechanical Engineering with an interest in understanding of complex biological systems are welcome to apply.
 If you are interested in joining the lab, please email me your CV along with a brief statement of your research interest.
 We are also happy to support applications for diverse fellowships for PhD students and postdocs.

 Changes in gene expression predictably shift and switch genetic interactions. by Li X., Lalic J. , Baeza-centurion P. , Dhar R. , Lehner B. Nature Communications 10 3886- (2019)